Vanagon diesel to Golf/Jetta 4-cyl gas engine conversion

 Well, that project is now underway!

-All told, it took me about 4 hours to remove the engine and tranny as an assembly, engine & trans out of Van and separate them once out of the Vanagon.
+All told, it took me about 4 hours to remove the engine and tranny as an assembly, and separate them once out of the Vanagon.
 I also removed the muffler.
 If I had to do it again, I would remove the muffler while the engine was still in the car.
 I also removed the alternator just to get another spot to attach the hoist's chain to.

 Another thing I noticed when removing the engine/tranny, is that the grease in the CV joints was nearly dry.
 I guess now will be the easiest time to service them.
 I plan on replacing all of the boots (even though they look fine, they are almost 15 years old) when I repack the joints.